michaelageorge/seattle-javascript-401d28/warm-ups/warmup-03/README.md

-# JavaScript 401 - warmup-03 - DSA Practice
+# JavaScript 401 Warm-Up - DSA Practice

 ## Setup
 * Work in a repository for this warmup exercise (`warmup-03`)